vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 six years, there were few, even among his opponents who expected him to survive the term of his exile.
-Two things however, besides his own fortitude and Faith in God, enabled him to outlive the dread mo- notony and killing soUtude of his life.
+Two things however, besides his own fortitude and Faith in God, enabled him to outlive the dread mo###notony and killing soUtude of his life.
 They were (i) health and {2) mental occupation.
 But these, in their turn depended upon things quite beyond his control.
 The Government, however, was pleased to deal with